 Also in April 2009, Rowmark acquired Troy Industries, Inc., a decorative films manufacturer located in Trenton, North Carolina.
 This move would provide Rowmark with new market opportunities, as well as vertical integration.
-Troy Industries has since been repositioned as PMC Specialty Products.
+Troy Industries has since been repositioned as Rowmark Custom Laminations.

 In July 2009, Rowmark acquired Delmar Products’ Engravable Division.
 Rowmark consolidated the production of the Delmar brand with its own line of laminated sheet products for the awards, engraving and signage industry, and the products are now produced at Rowmark’s manufacturing and administrative headquarters in Findlay, Ohio.

-And in October of 2009, Rowmark would acquire 100% of its former joint venture partner in Europe, and began the process to bring its European sales, service and warehouse operations into its present day headquarters near Antwerp, Belgium.
+And in October of 2009, Rowmark would acquire 100% of its former joint venture partner in Europe, and began the process to bring its European sales, service and warehouse into its present day operations near Antwerp, Belgium.

-On June 30, 2011, Rowmark acquired Southtech Plastics, Inc. as part of its strategy to develop a decorative plastics platform.
-Formerly located in New Bern, North Carolina, the Southtech Decorative Laminations has since been relocated and merged with the operation in Trenton, North Carolina.
-The synergies between PMC and PMC Specialty Products bring a one-stop-shop to the markets served, specializing in custom extruded sheet and roll stock, the production of decorative and pigmented films and foils, and expertise in lamination.
-In 2018, PMC Specialty Products was renamed Rowmark Custom Lamination.
+In June 2011, Rowmark acquired Southtech Plastics, Inc. as part of its strategy to develop a decorative plastics platform.
+Formerly located in New Bern, North Carolina, the Southtech business has since been relocated and merged with the operations in Trenton, North Carolina.

-In 2015-2016, Rowmark acquired three of its domestic distributors in the signage, engraving, recognition and personal identification markets: Johnson Plastics, Bur-Lane, and LaserBits.
-All three businesses would later be combined into a new entity, Johnson Plastics Plus, which several U.S. distribution locations to serve these markets.
+In 2015-2016, Rowmark acquired three of its domestic distributors in the signage, engraving, recognition and personal identification markets: Johnson Plastics, Bur-Lane and LaserBits.
+All three businesses would later be combined into a new entity, Johnson Plastics Plus (JPPlus), with several U.S. distribution locations to serve the market.

-In the spring of 2018, Rowmark's Johnson Plastics Plus division opened a new office and warehouse location in the Minneapolis, Minnesota area, as well as a relocation of its Dallas, Texas branch location – both in an effort to provide a world class experience to its customers, and modern work environments for its employees.
+In the spring of 2018, Rowmark’s JPPlus opened a new office and warehouse location in the Minneapolis, Minnesota area, as well as a relocation of its Dallas, Texas branch location – both in an effort to provide a world class experience to its customers and modern work environments for its employees.

 Rowmark employs more than 280 people worldwide.
-Rowmark products can be purchased from approximately 200 distributors in 87 countries.
+Rowmark products can be purchased from more than 150 distributors in 80+ countries.
 The company’s future plans include product line, geographical and market expansion.
-Although company founder Fred Kremer has been gone since his untimely death in 1997, it's clear that his vision is alive and well, and his vision continues to be nurtured by the Rowmark Team.
+Although the company’s founder, Fred Kremer, has been gone since his untimely death in 1997, it’s clear that his vision is alive and well, and his legacy continues to be nurtured by the Rowmark Team.